-The difference between an archive database and a separate audit database is that the audit database is used for current audit records and uses the MyIDaudit.udl file to point to the database, and the archive database is used for old audit records, and uses the MyIDarchive.udl file to point to the database.
+Note: This procedure is very similar to creating a separate audit database.
+The difference is that the audit database is used for current audit records and uses the MyIDaudit.udl file to point to the database, and the archive database is used for old audit records, and uses the MyIDarchive.udl file to point to the database.